 Imagine that you buy a product that’s exactly the same as your neighbor’s, who is a friendly guy.
 Now, suppose you have an issue with your product.
 The first thing you would instinctively do is seek your neighbor’s advice.
 Now imagine if you could knock on the door of a friendly face every time you faced a hiccup.
 Wouldn’t that be great?
 That is exactly what community forums are.
 In a way, contributors to user forums do what your support team does, free of cost.

-Additionally, it may also give you an insight into the general customer sentiment around your e-commerce website.
+Additionally, it may also give you an insight into the general customer sentiment around your e-commerce customer services.
 However, like the knowledge base, its re-equipment is important to keep the forum relevant, useful, and free of spam.

 The following screenshot of eBay’s discussion forum gives a good idea about the same.

-It is a great practice to mention a product’s return policy immediately beside its cost.
+It is a great practice to mention a product’s return policy immediately besides its cost.
 This reduces the likelihood of customers arguing with the support team about the return policy of their items.
 This stands particularly true for e-commerce, where there is no face-to-face interaction at the time of purchase.
 In the case of physical stores with salespersons, there is always a strong chance that they will explain the policy as you buy an item.
-Since such salespersons do not exist in the world of e-commerce, it would bode well for you to keep this in mind.
+Since such salespersons do not exist in the world of e-commerce customer service, it would bode well for you to keep this in mind.

 There are several media for collecting feedback.
 There are also different types of doing so.
-It can be a short questionnaire which includes questions such as ‘were you satisfied with xyz?’, while it can also be rating based, such as ‘please rate your experience of xyz from one to five’.
-That is why, it is extremely important to ascertain what kind of feedback system would match your business’s model the best.
+It can be a short questionnaire that includes questions such as ‘were you satisfied with XYZ?’, while it can also be rating based, such as ‘please rate your experience of XYZ from one to five.
+That is why it is extremely important to ascertain what kind of feedback system would match your business’s model the best.

 Some companies also opt for a more detailed questionnaire requesting descriptive answers covering different areas of experience.
 This can be very insightful but carries the risk of boring your customers.
 A good solution to this can be the provision of an incentive (everyone likes gift cards) for giving detailed feedback.

-A significant share among this belongs to e-Commerce, and companies have to take solid actions now.
+A significant share among this belongs to e-Commerce customer services providers, and companies have to take solid actions now.
 If you haven’t already, start working on the above.
-Bumper offers and first time features are fun.
+Bumper offers and first-time features are fun.
 But if your customer service is disappointing, you will lose customers.
 As such always take to heart the words of Vince Lombardi who said, “It takes months to find a customer… seconds to lose one.”